• Skip to primary navigation

 • Cointreau: Triple sec or Grand Marnier are good substitutes.

-• Olive Brine: For a milder flavor, use plain olive brine instead of jalapeño-stuffed olive brine.
+• Olive brine: For a milder flavor, use plain olive brine instead of jalapeño-stuffed olive brine.

 Nutrition